Compare · 13 min read

 Decision framework

 • Want EU/Schengen passport access?
-Europe.
-Specifically Portugal (lowest income bar) or Spain.
+Europe — Portugal (lowest income bar) or Spain.
+Timeline: 7–10 years now.

 • Want lifetime visa with no renewal hassle?
-Latin America.
-Panama Pensionado.
+Latin America — Panama Pensionado ($1,000/mo, permanent from day one).

 • Want USD currency stability?
 Latin America (Panama, Ecuador) or Albania/Georgia for Europe.

 • Want the warmest cultural welcome to older foreigners?
-Latin America — Mexico, Costa Rica, Panama and Ecuador are all notable.
+Latin America — Mexico, Costa Rica, Panama and Ecuador are all notably inclusive of older adults.

 • Want lowest total cost?
-Latin America still wins at the lowest tier (Cuenca, Boquete), but the margin has narrowed.
+Latin America at the lowest tier still wins (Cuenca, Da Nang at $1,000–1,300/mo), but the mid-tier gap is much narrower than it was.

 • Want easiest return-to-home access in case of emergency?
-Mexico for North Americans; Portugal for Europeans.
+Mexico for North Americans; Portugal/Spain for Europeans.

 Frequently asked questions